eformat/prometheus-grafana/README.md

 ### Grafana Dashboarding

 Grafana dashboard is not yet part of OpenShift and is a work in progress.
 There has been recent work to include grafana as an example in upstream origin.
 We can make use of this example work.

-Grab the template:
+The original template has been enhanced to include a DeploymentConfig - use the version in this repo if you want to add persistent storage to your grafana instance:

 ```
+-- Original template
 wget https://raw.githubusercontent.com/openshift/origin/master/examples/grafana/grafana-ocp.yaml -O grafana-ocp.yaml

 -- OR use the version in this repo:

-./grfana-ocp.yaml
+./grafana-ocp.yaml
 ```

 This is based in the image `mrsiano/grafana-ocp:latest` - https://github.com/mrsiano/grafana-ocp